UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Motor driver

-Adder_subtractor_8bit.pdsprj occupies multiple structured hierarchical sheets of paper.
-Such top-down circuit organisation that will allow us to build large circuits will be studied from P3 sketching schematics and translating them to VHDL.
+Adder_subtractor_8bit.pdsprj occupies multiple structured hierarchical sheets of paper (plan C2).
+Such top-down circuit organisation that will allow us to draw large circuits will be studied from P3 sketching schematics and translating them to VHDL.

 structural

-Fig. 5.
-The subcircuit block allows packing circuits in boxes or "entities"that can be used many times in the same schematic.
+Fig. 7.
+The subcircuit block allows packing circuits in boxes or "entities" that can be used many times in the same schematic.

-This example can be takes as a hierarchical template circuit to copy and adapt.
+This example can be taken as a hierarchical template circuit to copy and adapt.

 Circuit_W

-- ARDUINO board in Proteus simulator.
-This is an Example_Arduino.pdsprj project including the simulation of Arduino circuits.
+Arduino board captured for the Proteus simulator.
+This is an Example_Arduino.pdsprjsample project including the simulation of Arduino circuits.
 It generates a programmable PWM waveform.

 Circuit with Arduino